codekiddy2/Visual-Studio-gtkmm/README.md

 More information such as dependency graphs and how to use these projects can be found on here on [wiki](https://github.com/codekiddy2/Visual-Studio-gtkmm/wiki)

-There are also experimental pre-built binaries for VS 2013 and VS 2015 in [release section](https://github.com/codekiddy2/Visual-Studio-gtkmm/releases)
+There are also experimental pre-built binaries for VS 2013 and VS 2015 in release [section](https://github.com/codekiddy2/Visual-Studio-gtkmm/releases).
 Here is an image of my result, creating a new gtkmm 3 project in Visual Studio 2013/2015

 ![alt tag](https://raw.githubusercontent.com/codekiddy2/Visual-Studio-gtkmm/master/readme/images/gtkmm%20visual%20studio.png)